-Eligibility Changes Resulting from Verification
+Eligibility Changes Resulting from Verification If the verification process results in a change of a

 If the verification process results in a change of a student's financial aid eligibility, First Institute will repackage the student for financial aid based on their new eligibility status and will notify the student with an Amendment to the Enrollment Agreement.
 If a change to the FAFSA needs to be completed by the student they will be asked by the Financial Aid Office to complete the necessary changes.
 Any changes to eligibility may result in receiving less financial aid than was originally anticipated.